sandipmavani/hardwareid/README.md

-# hardwareid provides support for reading the unique hardware id of most host OS's (without admin privileges)
+# hardwareid provides support for reading the unique hardware address of most host OS's
 ![Image of Gopher 47](logo.png)

 … because sometimes you just need to reliably identify your hardwares.